Home

 Exposition:

-A proposition has existential import if it implies that some class is not empty, that is, that there is at least one member of the class.
+A statement is said to have existential import3 if it implies that some class is not empty, that is, that there is at least one member of the class.
 For example:

 Existential Import No Existential Import